tulliolo/mobybolt/guide/system/configuration.md

 <br/>

 {: .note}
-To change the system configuration and files that don't belong to user `admin`, you have to prefix commands with `sudo`.
+To change the system configuration and files that don't belong to user `satoshi`, you have to prefix commands with `sudo`.
 You will be prompted to enter your `Password [ A ]` from time to time for increased security.

 ---